Skip to content Skip to footer

 > Read on: Community building with The Telegraph and The Times

 With live blogging, mentioned earlier in this article, you can also encourage your readers to get involved.
-BBC Sports has a hashtag for socials and a WhatsApp or number to text, giving readers the chance to be featured.
+BBC Sports has a hashtag for socials and a or number to text, giving readers the chance to be featured.

 BBC Sport live blog

-And what better way to make you feel part of a that knowing you're part of 8,381 people viewing live (and this was taken hours before the match even started!).
+And what better way to make you feel part of a community that knowing you're part of 8,381 people viewing live (and this was taken hours before the match even started!).

 BBC sport live Euro 2024